OshriHalimi/unsupervised_learning_of_dense_shape_correspondence/README.md

 }
 ```

-**LICENSE
+### LICENSE.txt
+Important Note:
-Important Note: The license is granted only for the code and not for the data.
+The license is granted only for the code and not for the data.
 The data we used belongs to MPI-Faust project and the preprocessed models are available here to make the paper reproduction more easy.**

 ## Getting Started
 This tutorial will guide you how to run the experiments that appear in the paper **"Unsupervised Learning Of Dense Shape Correspondence" (CVPR 2019)**.
 The reader might be also interested in the supervised algorithm **"Deep Functional Maps: